Yewa North

-Yewa North (formerly Egbado North) is a Local Government Area in the west of Ogun State, Nigeria bordering the Republic of Benin.
-Its headquarters are in the town of Aiyetoro (or Ayetoro) at in the north-east of the Area.
+Yewa North (formerly Egbado North) is a local government area in the west of Ogun State, Nigeria bordering the Republic of Benin.
+Its headquarters are in the town of Aiyetoro (or Ayetoro) at in the north-east of the area.

 It has an area of 2,087 km^{2}.
-Among the twenty Local Governments in Ogun state, it has the largest expanse of land with a size of 200,213.5 hectares and it has a population of 281,826 at the 2006 census.
+Among the twenty LGAs in Ogun state, it has the largest expanse of land with a size of 200,213.5 ha and it has a population of 181,826 at the 2006 census.

 The postal code of the area is 111.

-Yewa North has 11 wards namely: Ayetoro Ward I,Ayetoro Ward II, Idofi Ward, Sunwa Ward, Ijoun Ward, Eggua Ward, Ohunbe Ward, Ibese Ward, Joga-Orile/Ibooro Ward, and Imasayi Ward.
+Yewa North has 11 wards namely: Ayetoro Ward I, Ayetoro Ward II, Idofi Ward, Sunwa Ward, Ijoun Ward, Eggua Ward, Ohunbe Ward, Ibese Ward, Joga-Orile/Ibooro Ward, and Imasayi Ward.